KohaILS/koha-manual-zh-cn/source/opacpreferences.rst

 Description:

--  This button allows the patrons to submit comments on books they have read via the OPAC.
-If this preference is set to "Allow" reviews are first sent to the staff client for staff approval before the review is displayed in the OPAC.
-The staff member who reviews and approves comments may find the pending comments on the :ref:`Comments` tool.
+-  This system preference determines if patrons are allowed to submit comments on titles they have read on the OPAC.
+If this preference is set to "Allow" reviews are first sent to the staff interface for staff approval before the review is displayed in the OPAC.
+The staff member who reviews and approves comments may find the pending comments on the :ref:`comments tool <comments-label>`.
 The staff member can then choose to approve or delete the comments.

+See also :

+-  :ref:`ShowReviewer`

+-  :ref:`ShowReviewerPhoto`

+-  :ref:`OpacShowRecentComments`

 .. _showreviewer-label: